 Are whales different from ‘normal’ gamers?

 Talking to whales isn’t easy; their habits and relationships with social-game publishers are touchy subjects.
-But as I found with one player, Greg Genega — who allowed us to identify him by name and also goes by the handle “Bludex” — all you have to do is disarm their defenses a little.
+But as I found with one player, who goes by the handle “Bludex,” all you have to do is disarm their defenses a little.
 Aside from the amount he spends every month ($100 on average and sometimes as much as $400), he shares many of the same interests and concerns of regular gamers.

 “When I’m at work, I barely have any time to think about games,” he said.
 “However, most of my social time with friends involves lots of gaming.
 Board games, card games, going to a casino, playing Magic [the Gathering], etc. So gaming is very important to my social life.”